-There's a book called "A Bridge Too Far" (also a movie) describing the World War II operation whereby airborne troops would capture each of several bridges in Holland and hold them 'for a couple of days' while reinforcements pushed through German-held areas in between to link up all the bridges as quickly as possible.
-By capturing all of the bridges intact, the Allies could do an 'end around' into Germany, and this might shorten the war by several months.
+There's a book called "A Bridge Too Far" (also a movie) describing World War II operation Market Garden whereby airborne troops would simultaneously capture several bridges in Holland, creating a path for the Allies to do an 'end around' into Germany.
+The path led into the lightly defended northern part of Germany, and could shorten World War II by several months.
+The problem was that Holland had several rivers and canals blocking the path to Germany.
+The solution was to drop in paratroopers to capture all of the bridges, and hold them 'for a couple of days' while reinforcements pushed through German-held areas in between to link up all the bridges as quickly as possible.

 Arnhem / Oosterbeek was the bridge too far.
 The British 1st Airborne Division, joined by the Polish 1st Parachutists Brigade were tasked with capturing and holding the Arnhem bridge across the Rhine river.
 Unable to do that, they tried to hold a location at Oosterbeek that might be used to cross the Rhine.
 They fought on for 8 days instead of the expected 2 days.
 Their light weapons against tanks.
 Lack of food, ammunition, and medical supplies (most of the air-dropped supplies landed in German-controlled territory).
 Eventually they were forced to withdraw, and the operation ended with Arnhem still in German hands, the 'end around' no longer viable.